Search for Presenters on the Program: | |||

 3:45 - 5 pm | |||

-This panel presents findings from and reflections on the 2024 Directory of Bargaining Agents and Contracts in Higher Education.
+12.1 The State of Collective Bargaining in Higher Education: Findings from the 2024 Directory of Bargaining Agents and Contracts in Higher Education (Panel)—Cascade Ballroom II This panel presents findings from and reflections on the 2024 Directory of Bargaining Agents and Contracts in Higher Education.
 The Directory documents the rapid increase in unionization among faculty, graduate workers and postdoctoral scholars over the last decade, and provides links to hundreds of recent union contracts.
 The panel will also introduce scholars and practitioners to the unit-level data used in the Directory.
 This panel will provide essential information for those concerned with the contemporary higher education industry.
-Panelists: William Herbert, Hunter College; Jacob Apkarian, York College, City University of New York; and Joseph van der Naald, City University of New York Discussants: Adrienne E. Eaton, Rutgers University; and Joel Cutcher-Gershenfeld, Brandeis University | |||
+Discussants: Adrienne E. Eaton, Rutgers University; and Joel Cutcher-Gershenfeld, Brandeis University | |||

-Presenters: Ayaj Rana*, Cornell University—Equilibrating the Exchange: Disintermediation in Triadic Labor Markets of the Remote Gig Economy Abraham Walker*, University of North Carolina—Neither Chains nor Networks: Modeling Ambivalence in the Global Automobile Industry Hadi El-Farr*, Rutgers University; and Kevin S. Kertechian, ESSCA School of Management—Prioritizing Work Recognition and Security Over Financial Rewards in a Fluid Society | |||
+12.4 LERA Competitive Papers III: Worker Power, HRM, and Organizational Strategies (Symposium)—Cascade Ballroom 1-B Presenters: Ayaj Rana*, Cornell University—Equilibrating the Exchange: Disintermediation in Triadic Labor Markets of the Remote Gig Economy Abraham Walker*, University of North Carolina—Neither Chains nor Networks: Modeling Ambivalence in the Global Automobile Industry Hadi El-Farr*, Rutgers University; and Kevin S. Kertechian, ESSCA School of Management—Prioritizing Work Recognition and Security Over Financial Rewards in a Fluid Society | |||

 12.6 Can Collaboration be Negotiated?
-(Panel) This panel will explore whether Collaboration can be negotiated.
+(Panel)—St. Helens This panel will explore whether Collaboration can be negotiated.
 Panelists will cover 3 different examples: 1) current state & future prospects for expanding collaborative labor-management discussions on the development & design of AI tools & the lessons for future policy & practice; 2) interest-based negotiations within & between unions; 3) recent contract negotiations between Newark Public Schools & the Newark Teachers Union which called for formalized teacher voice in all schools through collaborative School Leadership Councils.
-Panelists: Thomas A. Kochan, Massachusetts Institute of Technology; Susan J. Schurman and Saul Rubinstein, Rutgers University | |||
+Panelists: Thomas A. Kochan, Massachusetts Institute of Technology; and Saul Rubinstein, Rutgers University | |||

-3:45 - 5 pm | LERA 7th Junior Faculty Consortium -- Junior faculty research and reconnecting: A forum for junior faculty to connect and collaborate—Grand Crescent Collaboration is essential in the workplace as well as in work and employment research.
+3:45 - 5 pm | LERA 7th Junior Faculty Consortium -- Junior Faculty Research and Reconnecting: A Forum for Junior Faculty to Connect and Collaborate—Grand Crescent Collaboration is essential in the workplace as well as in work and employment research.
 This panel will be an opportunity for junior faculty to introduce themselves, describe their research and interests, and connect and collaborate with others in the field.
 The panel will be participatory and offer a chance for junior faculty to get to know each other and "reconnect" at the first junior faculty symposium since 2021.
 The panel will help junior faculty expand and deepen their networks in labor and employment relations and shape the field for years to come. | ||

-5:15 - 6:30 pm | LERA General Membership Meeting and Awards Ceremony—5th Avenue Room, 4th Fl. | ||
+5:15 - 6:30 pm | LERA General Membership Meeting and Awards Ceremony—Fifth Avenue, 4th Fl. | ||

 Sunday | Conference Activities • 6/15/2025 | ||